kapouer/window-page/README.md

 Functions listening for a given stage are run serially.

-If a stage chain is already resolved, new listeners are just appended to it.
-So to append a listener at the end of a chain, just do:
+If a stage chain is already resolved, new listeners are just added immediately to the promise chain.
+To append a function at the end of the current chain, use `state.finally(fn)`.
-`Page.patch(() => Page.patch(fn))`.

 Listeners are bound to `document.currentScript`:
 - if it is set, listeners are bound to it and are removed as the node itself is.